 While arousal by stress is usually negative, arousal can also be positive, as in excitement.
 When we’re excited by something, we’re likely to blink excessively.
 It’s the mind’s way of saying:

 “This thing is so exciting.
 I want to blink my eyes excessively, keeping them moist and alert so I can get a good look at this exciting thing.”

 In such cases, rapid blinking indicates interest or attraction.

 Women often blink rapidly, fluttering their eyelashes when they’re being flirtatious.
 If you can recall, it was done very dramatically by flirtatious female cartoon characters.
-Take a look at this example:

 Other signs to look for in women when they do this include tilting the head down and to the side, raising shoulders, and clenching fingers on the chest (done partially in the above clip).